Star Wars Heritage Pack: A Collection Of Epic Games For Nintendo Switch

 How is the ‘Star Wars Heritage Pack’ for Nintendo Switch priced?

 The physical release of the Heritage Pack is not only an amazing gaming opportunity but also a fantastic deal.
-At just USD 60 (MYR 283 approximately) for seven incredible games, it’s a steal!
+At just USD 60 (SGD 81 approximately) for seven incredible games, it’s a steal!
 Plus, it’s USD 20 cheaper than the digital version available on the eShop.

 To ensure you don’t miss out on the limited physical copy stocks, pre-order your now through the Nintendo eShop.